Skip to Content

 • Never force him to interact with dogs around him.

-• Begin work on desensitizing and socializing him so he grows used to being around other dogs.
+• Work on desensitizing and socializing him so he grows used to being around other dogs.

 How to Stop Pomeranian Puppy Submissive Urination:

 • Take him to his defined bathroom area frequently.
-If you believe you’re doing this, add several more trips per day.
+If you believe you’re doing this, add several more daily trips.

-• Avoid direct contact straight after he pees.
-If he’s prone to peeing as soon as you come into the house, ignore him, pour a glass of water, read your mail and then pat him.
+• Please avoid direct contact straight after he pees.
+If he’s prone to peeing as soon as you come into the house, ignore him, pour a glass of water, read your mail, and pat him.

 • Never stand over him.
 Always kneel or sit down to greet him.